 2. Grand Canyon National Park

 People from all over the world are attracted to The Grand Canyon because of how immense it is.
-It is 277 river miles long, up to 18 miles wide, and a mile deep, now that's a lot to see.
-With all this space The Grand Canyon has a way of making a person feel small but in a good way.
+It is 277 river miles long, up to 18 miles wide, and a mile deep.
+That's a lot of land mass to see.
+With all this space, The Grand Canyon has a way of making a person feel small, but in a good way.
 Want to know the best route to take?
 The Grand Canyon National Park Service has done a great job at charting the best directions for optimal travel.
 We recommend that you review it if you are considering a visit.

 3. Blue Ridge Parkway